 This post may contain affiliate links.
 Please read my disclosure policy.

-I may not be the best cookie decorator, but I am an expert cut-out sugar cookie maker.
+I may not be an expert cookie decorator, but I am an expert cut-out sugar cookie maker.

 What makes a good sugar cookie recipe?